ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 The following example shows a
 Person JSON Schema with semantic information provided by the x-jsonld-type and x-jsonld-context.
+Type information is provided as a URI reference.

 ~~~ example
 Person: